Shammyshanks/Yabai-SKHD-Config/README.md

 # Yabai-SKHD-Config
-My personal Yabai and SKHD config files.
+ SxC97's personal Yabai and SKHD config files.

 # Installation
 Download all files and drag into home folder.